elzacontiero/BankTransactionReader/README.md

 The application reads an input CSV file with bank transactions and computes total income and expenses for the whole file, presenting a small balance report at the end.

-The expected CVS format is:
+The expected CSV format is:

     Date,Details,Transaction Type,In,Out,Balance
     20 January 2022,WAITROSE 178 AppPay,LONDON  GBR,,13.00,944.81